openshift/enhancements/enhancements/management-workload-partitioning.md

 and does not know where the pod will be scheduled to run and cannot make node-specific decisions about modifying its settings.
-Therefore, we will treat partitioning as a cluster-wide feature and all nodes in the cluster must have a CPU pool with a given target name configured before any workloads of that type will be run partitioned.
-Other than the target name, the settings on each node do not need to be the same, so different nodes can use different CPU sets for the same workload type.
+Therefore, we will treat partitioning as a cluster-wide feature and all nodes in the cluster must have a CPU pool with a given workload type configured before any workloads of that type will be run partitioned.
+Other than the workload type name, the settings on each node do not need to be the same, so different nodes can use different CPU sets for the same workload type.

 The API server needs to know when workload partitioning is enabled so that it does not modify pod settings until the cluster is ready to receive them with the new resource requests and nodes are configured to actually partition the workloads.
-Therefore, the admission hook will look at the target name in the workload annotation and only change the pod if all nodes in the cluster report the associated resource.
+Therefore, the admission hook will look at the workload type in the workload annotation and only change the pod if all nodes in the cluster report the associated resource.
 Future work may make this more flexible.